wangenau/variational_mesh/docs/tutorial.rst

    >>> sic_object.max_cycle = 300
    >>> sic_object.conv_tol = 1e-7

 By default a grid level of ``3`` will be used.
-Compare the mesh size before and after the optimization.
+Here we compare the mesh size before and after the optimization.

 .. code-block:: python